 When Is Really the BEST time to go?

-We’d definitely recommend going to Watkins Glen State Park when we did, but during the week days.
-We got to the park by 8:30am on a Saturday in late September and there was still a few people.
+We’d definitely recommend going to Watkins Glen State Park when we did but during the weekdays.
+We got to the park by 8:30 am on a Saturday in late September and there were still a few people.
 But, it didn’t get really crowded until later in the day.
-At that point, it got difficult to shoot pictures since there was bound to be people in every shot!
+At that point, it got difficult to shoot pictures since there were bound to be people in every shot!
 Some other great, and less crowded, times to go May, June, and October.